Recovery & Wellbeing College

 Whether you experience mental distress, or suicidal crisis or both, support someone who does or work with South Eastern Sydney Local Health District, we offer you the opportunity to learn about recovery, wellbeing and inspire people to lead hopeful and meaningful lives.
 All the courses are friendly and welcoming and we provide tailored student support if needed.

-The South Eastern Sydney Recovery College is currently free of charge and open to:
+The South Eastern Sydney Recovery & Wellbeing College is currently FREE of charge and open to people 16 years of age and over in our community:

-- People 16 years of age and over with a lived experience of mental distress or suicidal crisis and live in the South Eastern Sydney Local Health District catchment.
+- With a lived experience of mental distress, or suicidal crisis and live in the South Eastern Sydney Local Health District catchment area.

 - Their families, carers and support people.

 - Staff, students and volunteers of the South Eastern Sydney Local Health District.

-- Staff of the Recovery College partner organisations.
+- Staff of the Recovery & Wellbeing College partner organisations.